Damon Mashore

-Damon Wayne Mashore (born October 31, 1969) is a former professional baseball outfielder who played three seasons for the Oakland Athletics and Anaheim Angels of Major League Baseball (MLB).
-He was previously the first base coach for the Los Angeles Angels.
+Damon Wayne Mashore (born October 31, 1969) is a Puerto Rican former professional baseball outfielder who played three seasons for the Oakland Athletics and Anaheim Angels of Major League Baseball (MLB).
+He was later the first base coach for the Los Angeles Angels.

 Career

 Mashore was born in Puerto Rico in 1969 where his mother was visiting his father, Clyde, while he was playing in the Liga de Béisbol Profesional de Puerto Rico.
 He turned down scholarship offers to play both college football and college baseball for the Miami Hurricanes.

 He played collegiately for the University of Arizona from 1989 to 1991 where he earned Second Team All-America honors from Baseball America in 1991 and third-team laurels the same season from Collegiate Baseball Newspaper.

 His father played in the majors from 1969 to 1973, mostly for the Montreal Expos.
 His brother Justin Mashore is a former assistant hitting coach for the Texas Rangers.

 Clyde and Damon Mashore each finished their career with 8 home runs.
 At the time, this was a record for the most career home runs by a father and son who hit exactly the same number.
 The record was broken in 2016 by Cecil Fielder and Prince Fielder, who each hit 319 home runs.